 Like any money that you plan to use to purchase your home, the underwriter will need to "source" your earnest money.
 She'll want proof that the funds belong to you and originated from an acceptable source.

-- Write a personal check for earnest money from the same bank account you intend to use for down payment and closing costs.
+- If you write a personal check for earnest money, make sure it comes from the same bank account you intend to use for down payment and closing costs.
+Or wire the funds from the same bank account.

-- The person who signed the purchase contract should write the earnest money check.
+- The person who signed the purchase contract should pay the earnest money.
 Don't allow your wife, son, sister, friend, college roommate, or anyone else to pay the earnest money on your behalf.

-- If you can't write a personal check (I'm looking at you, Millennials, who don't even HAVE a checkbook), obtain a cashier's check (again from the same bank account you intend to use for down payment and closing costs).
+- If you can't wire the funds or write a personal check (I'm looking at you, Millennials, who don't even HAVE a checkbook), obtain a cashier's check (again from the same bank account you intend to use for down payment and closing costs).
 Don't use a money order for earnest money.

 - Do not use a "credit card check" (i.e., cash advance on a credit card) for earnest money.